-\ Define terminology related to the instruction of technology and assistive/augmentative technology.
+- Define terminology related to the instruction of technology including assistive/ augmentative technology. - Demonstrate how to use available resources using technology. - Identify technology resources that enable and empower diverse learners. - Demonstrate the use of technology to gather and record data regarding student performance. - Utilize educational technology to deliver instruction to students at different levels and paces. - Analyze the continuous development needed to effectively use technology and assistive/augmentative technology with students. - Apply the concepts of social, ethical, legal, and human issues surrounding the use of information and technology in prekindergarten through grade 12 schools

-- \ Demonstrate how to access and effectively use available resources using technology, including assistive/augmentative technology. - \ Identify technology resources to enable and empower learners with diverse backgrounds, characteristics, and abilities. - \ Demonstrate the use of technology to gather and record data regarding student performance. - \ Utilize educational technology to broaden student knowledge about technology, to deliver instruction to students at different levels and paces, and to stimulate advanced levels of learning. - \ Analyze the technical skills and continuous development needed to effectively use technology and assistive/augmentative technology with students. - \ Apply the concepts of social, ethical, legal, and human issues surrounding the use of information and technology in prekindergarten through grade 12 schools.
-Prerequisite(s): ENGL0900 and READ0900 or all three of these ESOL0910, ESOL0920, ESOL0930 or Appropriate Placement Score (2 C: 2 lect/pres, 0 lab, 0 other)
+Prerequisite(s): ENGL0900 and READ0900 or all three of these ESOL1120, ESOL1310, ESOL1330 or Appropriate Placement Score.
+(2 C: 2 lect/pres, 0 lab, 0 other)